Hydrospheredata/hydro-serving/docs/quickstart/tutorials/monitoring-external-models.md

 Monitoring service has GRPC API that you can use to send data for analysis.
 Here is how it works:

+0. Need to use compiled GRPC services.
+We provide [_libraries_](../../resources/reference/libraries) with precompiled services.
+If your language is not there, you need to compile GRPC yourself.
 1. Create an [_ExecutionMetadata_](ExecutionMetadata) message that contains information of the model that was used to process a given request.
 2. Create a [_PredictRequest_](PredictRequest) message that contains the original request passed to the model for prediction.
 3. If model responded successfully then create a [_PredictResponse_](PredictResponse) message that contains inferenced output of the model.
 If there was an error, then instead of a _PredictResponse_ message  you should prepare an error message.